jjhbotache/reactPortafolio/README.md

  - technologies on about me ✅
  - technologies on projects ✅

- - fix maximize
+ - fix maximize ✅
- - 16:9 or 1:1 according tv
+ - ~~16:9 or 1:1 according tv~~
+ - use publics folder ✅
+ - add projects